 Depending on how the animal presents at the initial treatment, affects how often subsequent treatments are needed, and if the animal has been experiencing dysfunction for an extended period it can take longer for their body to adjust itself.
 In some cases therapists work closely with vets and other musculoskeletal therapists, in order to continue providing the best care for animals and best results for owners.

-Next page Case Studies >
+Next page FAQs >